telerik/maui-docs/controls/dataform/styling/editors-styling.md

 ## Example

-The example shows how to style the DataForm
+The following example shows how to style the DataForm:

 **1.** Define the `RadDataForm` and the editors:

 <snippet id='dataform-editors-styling' />

+Note that `local` in the snippet above points to the namespace where the `EditorsViewModel` is defined.

 **2.** Define the `CheckBoxStyle` for the `DataFormRadCheckBoxEditor`: